Attend a Demo and Enter to Win a $1000 Gift Card

 What to Do

-Send them a notice that once their outstanding charges are paid in full, services will resume.
 Unless your contract states otherwise, and you can drop the client, this decision is up to you.
-If you think they’ll do it again, DROP THEM.

 Clients Who Communicate Their Circumstances

 Now, if your client expressly communicates a situation with you - PRIOR TO THE DUE DATE - this is up to your discretion.
-Only you can make this judgment call because only you truly understand this situation.

-Why This Topic Is so Important
+Why This Topic Is So Important

-I can’t tell you how many lawn care owners allow invoices to build up to hundreds… even thousands of unpaid invoicing.
+Lots of lawn care owners allow invoices to build up to hundreds… even thousands of unpaid invoicing.

 Create an Electronically-Signed Contract